-Sustainable investments primarily contribute to the aforementioned objectives through investments directly as well as indirectly in other funds in companies or issuers whose revenue exceeds a stated minimum level related to contributions to the Sustainable Development Goals, the EU Taxonomy or a combination thereof.
+Sustainable investments primarily contribute to the aforementioned objectives through investments most notably through investments in other funds in companies or issuers whose revenue exceeds a stated minimum level related to contributions to the Sustainable Development Goals, the EU Taxonomy or a combination thereof.
 In addition to a company's or issuer's revenue, the capital expenditures or operational expenditures (CAPEX/OPEX) can be used to assess contributions to the objectives.
-Sustainable investments also contribute through investments in sustainable bonds in which the capital is used to finance projects with an environmental or social objective.
-So-called sustainability-linked bonds can also be considered as contributing to the referenced objectives in the case in which the financial and/or structural characteristics of the fixed income instrument are linked in to pre-defined sustainability objectives.